diggingforfire/nodeplanningpoker-api/README.md

 Mostly made as a learning experience with regards to the node.js platform.
 Components used include:

-* Mongodb for storing log entries
+* MongoDB for storing log entries
 * Express as web framework
 * Socket.IO for real time communication
 * Mocha for unit testing